Open-Scholarship-Strategy/site/index.md

 * Leave **constructive** comments/annotations on preprints/code etc. with open tools such as [hypothes.is](https://web.hypothes.is/)

 * React positively to requests for open peer review.

+* Request that materials (data, software, etc.) be made open and be properly cited in your reviewing.

 * Sign the San Francisco Declaration on Research Assessment [(DORA)](https://sfdora.org/) as a commitment to improving how research is assessed.
 Make sure to adhere to the principles too in practice.